Don’t wait any longer…See clearly again

 What can I expect after the procedure?

-Similar to other lens implant procedures, you can expect your vision to be good the day following surgery.
+Similar to other lens implant procedures, you can expect your vision to be clearer and sharper the day following surgery.

 How soon after the procedure will I be able to see at varying distances?

-For most patients, near vision is good the next day and improves over the following week.
+For most patients, near vision is clearer by the next day and improves over the following week.
 Results are best when both eyes have ReSTOR® lenses implanted.

-How many patients are 100% glasses free after having this procedure?
+How many patients are 100% glasses or contact lens free after having this procedure?

 Who is a candidate for this procedure?

 Anyone who has a normal eye exam and is dependent on reading glasses or bifocals may be a candidate.
-Although Lake Charles ReSTOR® lenses are a breakthrough technology initially approved for cataract patients with or without presbyopia, it is not necessary to need cataract surgery to qualify for the ReSTOR® lens, just a desire to restore eyesight at a range of distances without corrective eyewear.
+Although ReSTOR® lenses are a breakthrough in technology initially approved for cataract patients with or without presbyopia, it is not necessary to need cataract surgery to qualify for the ReSTOR® lens; Simply a desire to restore eyesight at a range of distances without corrective eye wear.

-There are no known contraindications.
-However, based on the FDA clinical trials, Alcon, the lens manufacturer, has indicated the following types of patients should not have the AcrySof® ReSTOR® Apodized Diffractive IOL:
+There are no known contraindications; However, based on the FDA clinical trials, Alcon lens manufacturer has indicated the following types of patients should not have the AcrySof® ReSTOR® Apodized Diffractive IOL:

 - Patients who are hypercritical with unrealistic expectations